Footer Links and SEO – everything you need to know about the SEO effects of internal links in your footer.

 - Important Navigations Pages

 - External Links to Certifications

 Conclusion: best-practice links in your footer

 It’s all about looking natural and offering the best user experience for your customers.
-If they enjoy the experience, then keep the links and don’t delete them.
-If you reckon that you could add a few extra links to make it easier for your customers, do it.
-At SEO Sydney Experts, we make sure we put customers online experience first.
+If they enjoy the experience, keep the links and don’t delete them.
+If you could add a few extra links to make it easier for your customers, do it.

-If your unclear about footers or need to start making some serious money online, then contact us.
+Contact us if you are unclear about footers or need to start making some serious money online.
 I’m happy to conduct a full audit of your website and offer my advice and opinion on making your website work for you more effectively.